aleph2c/miros-xml/docs/source/how_it_works.rst

 .. note::

   This portion of the document is a collection of notes I have been taking as I write the software.
+It is me, writing to think through the problem.
 It is not meant for general consumption, since a lot of the words/definitions used to describe the system are inconsistent; it's a work in progress.

-  If you would like to follow this document, first make sure you have a firm understanding of the miros library.
+  But if you would like to follow this document, first make sure you have a firm understanding of the miros library.

 .. _how_it_works: